 1.3.1.
-Recorded Video Files List Button
+File Manager Button

-The Recorded video files list button (1) opens the simplest window with the list of the previously recorded video files.
+The File Manager button (1) opens the window with the list of the previously recorded video files.

 The peculiarity of this list is that the file list is displayed depending on the selected storage device.
 If the memory card is currently selected, the file list will be displayed from the memory card.
 If internal memory is selected, respectively, files from internal memory will be displayed.
 You can close the window by clicking the cross at the bottom right.
+Also you can find a lot of information about any file in its description.